-- [Eddy Mentzer] No. I'm saying it just it slowed down, everything slowed down for just that brief 30-second period, and just, you know, it's great right now because everything's quiet, you know.
-My son is locked in his room and, you know, it was a nice 30-second break.
+I was saying, it just, it slowed down, everything slowed down for just that brief 30-second period and just, you know, it's great right now because everything's quiet.
+You know, my son is locked in his room and you know, it was a nice 30-second break.